d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

     return Y
 ```

-We can construct the input array `X` in the above diagram to validate the output of the two-dimensional maximum pooling layer.
+We can construct the input tensor `X` in the above diagram to validate the output of the two-dimensional maximum pooling layer.

 ```{.python .input}
 #@tab all